 The economy continues to recover at a slow pace in San Luis Obispo County.
-Nipomo Community Services District is considered a "bedroom" community with limited commercial development.
+Nipomo is considered a "bedroom" community with limited commercial development.
 Residents generally work and shop to the north in Arroyo Grande or San Luis Obispo or to the south in Santa Maria which is located in Santa Barbara County.

-Residential water and sewer connections increased during FY 2012-2013 due to the completion of several residential housing developments that stood idle for several years.
+Residential water and sewer connections increased modestly during FY 2013-2014.